 While the social disorganization theory focused only on the breakdown of institutions, the strain theory posited a strain or conflict between an individual’s desires and their means as the reasons for crime.
 While the first misses one crucial step in explaining how disorganization leads to crime, the second focuses too much on individual reasons.
 The cultural deviance theory combines both.

 Although designed initially to examine delinquency in American cities, the cultural deviance theory, with a few tweaks, can be applied to many other cultural settings.
 The “focal concerns” identified by Miller were specific to the setting of his research but can be adapted to other cultures.

 3. It’s Solution-Oriented

-The cultural deviance theory not only claims to explain the causes of delinquency, it also provides a blueprint for solving the problem.
-Many theoretical models in the social sciences often remain limited to merely explaining a problem, without providing any actionable insights.
+Like the routine activities theory of crime, the cultural deviance theory not only claims to explain the causes of delinquency, it also provides a blueprint for solving the problem.
+Many theoretical models of deviance (such as the conflict theory of deviance) often remain limited to merely explaining a problem, without providing any actionable insights.

 With the cultural deviance theory however, once the “focal concerns” of a culture have been identified, a solution can be devised based on reorienting the cultural norms of delinquents through community intervention, providing services, and community organization.